mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQfDhejxni_K2Gr-ItywgveUqpeeN-6LBfab93Svi6WyHVBMZ62" width=200>

 A Jupyter notebook with clarified pipeline instructions.
-- Involves bash commands.
+- Code will be in bash
+- Will contain more comments
-- Briefly explains the rationale behind the processing steps.
+- Will briefly explain the rationale behind the processing steps, with particular attention to order.

 This will hopefully ease stress of future lab members.

-In the future, I would like to write a script to automate these preprocessing steps.
+In the future, I would like to write a script to automate our lab's preprocessing.

 ## PROJECT 2: STRUCTURAL MRI ANALYSIS - ML CLASSIFIER.

 I plan to then switch gears to machine learning on large structural MRI datasets of individuals with Alzheimer's disease (AD).
-I would like to create a classifier to determine whether scan comes from an individual with AD or a healthy control.  in Alzheimer's disease populations.
+I would like to create a classifier to determine whether scan comes from an individual with AD or a healthy control.
 Soon I hope to apply ML to my lab's data, which involves Alzheimer's and Parkinson's disease subjects.

 ### Goals

 - Download PREVENT-AD and OASIS datasets
  - Feature extraction
-    - Likely basic morphology: cortical thickness, brain volume, etc.
+    - Basic morphology: cortical thickness, brain volume, etc.
  - Put these features into workable matrices using numpy and pandas
 - Dimensionality reduction using PCA
 - Enter remaining features into model
     - Model type: SVM, random forest?
-- Learn how to perform k-fold cross-validation thanks to break-out session
+- Learn about cross-validation techniques thanks to break-out session
-- Nilearn to execute model
+- Nilearn to analyse the model and perform validation
-- Matplotlib plots along the way to visualize feature correlations, model error, etc.
+- Matplotlib plots along the way to visualize correlation matrices, model error, etc.

 <img src="https://www.fromthegenesis.com/wp-content/uploads/2018/06/Random-Forest.jpg" width=500>